LearningLocker/docs/src/http-statement-deletion.md

 ## Batch Statement Deletion

-These endpoints allows you to send in deletion jobs to be processed.
-As the filter may apply to a large amount of data, the batch delete job is split out into batches, each deleting up to 1000 records at a time.
+These endpoints allow you to send in deletion jobs to be processed, as well as stop a batch deletion job.

+As the filter passed in may apply to a large amount of data, the batch delete job is split out into batches, each deleting up to 1000 records at a time.
 Each successive batch will trigger another deletion job to the worker, until no more statements exist in the database matching that filter.

 ### Initialising a batch deletion